22f3001607/DVD-Project_Group-5/README.md

 ```

 **4. Run the notebooks**
-Open any notebook in `notebooks/tracks/` or `notebooks/visualizations/` in Jupyter each expects the relevant CSV(s) in the same folder it's run from (see the `DATA_DIR` variable near the top of each notebook).
+Open any notebook in `notebooks/tracks/` or `notebooks/visualizations/` in Jupyter each expects the relevant CSV(s) in the same folder it's run from.

 **5. Run the dashboard**
 ```bash